 White asparagus on the Flemish way

 1,5 kg (3 lb 5 oz) of white asparagus – 3 eggs – 150 g (5.30 oz) of butter – ½ bunch of flat-leaf parsley – the juice of 1 lemon – salt – ground black pepper

 1. Break the end of the asparagus and peel them with a vegetable peeler.
 Tie them with a kitchen twine in order to make a bundle.
 Plunge the asparagus into a deep pan filled with cold water.
 Add some salt.
 Bring to a boil and leave to simmer for about 10 to 15 minutes depending on the size of the asparagus.
 Take the bundles out of the water and leave to drain.

 2. Cook the hard-boiled eggs.
 Shell them and mash them with a fork.
 Chop the parsley.
 Melt the butter in a saucepan and add the lemon juice.
 Whisk the preparation.
 Remove from heat and add some salt and pepper.
 Add the hard-boiled eggs and the chopped parsley.
 Mix.

 3. Spread the asparagus on the plates and coat them with sauce.

 261 kcal – 7.6 g (0.27 oz) of protein – 23.4 g (0.82 oz) of fat – 6.1 g (0.21 oz) of carbohydrates

 The Symington family, best known for her port wines, also produces wines such as those from Altano, in the Douro valley.
 This white wine is perfect to accompany asparagus

-This article was initially published in Belgium’s Delhaize Magazine of February-March 2014.
+This article was initially published in Belgium’s Delhaize Magazine of April-May 2014.

 Extracts of the article were used for this posting.